TECHNICAL TRAINING & CERTIFICATION PROGRAM

-The certificate will become invalid for the following reasons:
+A certificate will be revoked for the following reasons:

 1. Failure of the certificate holder to renew the certificate prior to regular expiration as described above.

-2. Use of false or fraudulent information to secure or renew the certificate.
+2. Use of false or fraudulent information to secure or renew a certificate.

-3. Use of false or fraudulent actions or documentation by the certificate holder.
+3. Use of false or fraudulent documentation by the certificate holder.